JaneliaSciComp/peeling/README.md

 -a, --cache    Save the data retrieved from UniProt on the local computer, true if specified

--p, --plot    The format of the output plots, default is png.
+-f, --format    The format of the output plots, default is png.
 Supported formats depend on the computation platform, use -h/--help to see supported formats

 -n, --nomap    No id mapping for local annotation files, true if specified

+-p, --panther    The organism from which the mass spec data is made, a required input for Panther enrichment analysis.
+Supported organisms depend on Panther, use -h/--help to see supported organisms